About Us

 Training in Greek and Roman Studies and Latin is ideal for students who wish to pursue a career in law, education, or for students who intend to continue their academic careers in graduate school.
 Whether you choose to become a major, a minor, or if you enroll only for a single course, one of the great benefits of studying Greek and Roman Studies at Hofstra is the personal attention you will receive from our extremely dedicated faculty.

-Professor of Greek and Roman Studies and Comparative Literature
+Greek and Roman Studies Programs

 Greek and Roman Studies Courses